Other Technologies

 Can I use underfloor heating in a home with other heating systems?

-Can I install underfloor heating in just one room?
+Can I install IT in just one room?

 Our unique overlay system is laid over existing solid or timber floors and is ideal for single room retrofit projects or extensions.